 How do I know what size moving truck to use?

 Great question!
-I think you'll find U-Pack's space estimators are easy to use and great for calculating what size moving truck you'll need.
+Use a moving space estimator to calculate what size moving truck you'll need.
 I recommend starting with the Room-by-Room Space estimator.
 Then once you estimate how much liner footage you need, simply use the Truck Rental Conversion tool to compare to a rental truck.